Jackal-42/cube_puzzler/editor.md

 # Editor Guide

-This guide shows the ins and outs of the level editor
+This guide shows the ins and outs of the level editor.
+The editor can be accessed from the title screen by completing the game, or by hitting `CTRL+E` if you're in a hurry or something.

 **_This isn't done_**